 3 Ways To Measure Engagement In An Organizational Assessment

 Volunteerism, or the act of employees virtually raising their hands to offer solutions, serves as a measure of overall engagement.
-Not only does volunteerism bring insider-driven solutions to light, it can also show an organization how invested its employees are in a positive outcome for the assessment.
-In order to invite volunteerism, employees first need to understand the importance of the assessment; why it is being conducted, the process that will occur, and the expected results.
-The process of involving the employees should also be made effortless enough that employees will want to participate.
+First, it can bring insider-driven solutions to light.
+Second, it can show an organization how invested its employees are in a positive outcome for the assessment.
+In order to invite volunteerism, employees first need to understand the importance of the assessment; why the company is conducting it, the process that will occur, and the expected results.
+The process of involving the employees should also be effortless enough that employees will want to participate.
 A time-consuming, mind-numbing survey is unlikely to result in a high participation rate.
-Finally, an organizational assessment should simply ask for volunteers – no need to make it difficult but you do need to make sure you are measuring that response.
+Finally, an organizational assessment should simply ask for volunteers.
+There is no need to make it difficult, but you do need to make sure you are measuring that response.

 Measuring the communication needs of an organization can determine employee engagement trouble spots.
 Inadequate communication can lead to huge costs for an organization, so pinpointing the areas that need better communication is essential.
-The easiest way to identify the need for better communication is to ask about it directly in each topic being addressed – those who are actively seeking it can point straight to where they see the need for it.
+The easiest way to identify the need for better communication is to ask about it directly in each topic addressed.
+Those who actively seek it can point straight to where they see the need for it.
 Business units or specific locations where employees are not seeking better communication can stand as examples of transparent leadership and good information flow.
 Alternatively, by segmenting requests, consultants can quickly pinpoint communication needs that will have the most impact.

 Organizational assessments are useful to organizations in a number of ways, but the traditional, process-oriented way of conducting them is not sufficient to affect lasting change.
 By measuring the engagement of an organization’s workforce via volunteerism, communication, and training – like the 9Lenses platform allows – those conducting organizational assessments can better ensure participation and insight that will actually make a difference.